flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Ownership

+By default you are granted access to `--own-name=$your_app_id`.
+So, the app-id used in the flatpak manifest and the bus name used has to match.
+If they don't match you might need to grant access with `--own-name`.

+Flatpak will also by default grant access to subnames of the MPRIS bus in the form of `org.mpris.MediaPlayer2.$your_app_id`.
+If that's not used by your application, you will need to add a `--talk-name` or `--own-name` as required.
+See the bus policy [documentation](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#session-bus-policy-metadata) on this.

-By default you are granted access to `--own-name=$your_app_id` any ownership beyond that is usually questionable but there are exceptions such as `org.mpris.MediaPlayer2.$media_player_name`.
+Any ownership beyond that is usually questionable.

 #### Talk